-I have taught Spanish, Latin American Cultural Studies and Film in the Higher Education sector since September 1999, at Waterford Institute of Technology, Dublin City University, University of Dublin, Trinity College and, most recently, at the University of Ulster since 2004 as a lecturer and from September 2010-August 2013 I was a senior lecturer in Hispanic Studies and Film at the University of Ulster.
-In September 2013 I joined the staff at the University of Liverpool as senior lecturer in Latin American Studies and, since 2015 I am reader in Latin American Studies at Liverpool.
+In September 2013 I joined the staff at the University of Liverpool as Senior Lecturer in Latin American Studies and, since 2015 I have been Reader in Latin American Studies at Liverpool.
+I have taught Spanish, Latin American Cultural Studies, Film, and Digital Culture in the Higher Education sector since September 1999, at Waterford Institute of Technology, Dublin City University, University of Dublin, Trinity College and, most recently, at the University of Ulster since 2004 as a Lecturer and, from September 2010-August 2013, I was promoted to Senior Lecturer in Hispanic Studies and Film at the University of Ulster.

 - Film Studies, Latin American Literature, Memory and Trauma and Cultural Production, Language Teaching, and Translation

 - Global Flows Summer School, July 2012, Bielefeld, Germany, see the blog here: http://globalflows12.wordpress.com/

 - Research Methods, Latin American Film, National and Transnational Cinema, and Cinema and the City.

 - Spanish Language (all levels), Area Studies and Film Studies.